rextechs/AzureIoTBootcamp/Day3-HOL2.md

 |AZ CLI   |[Create an IoT hub using the Azure CLI](articles/iot-hub/iot-hub-create-using-cli.md)         |
 |VSCode   |[Create an IoT hub using the Azure IoT Tools for Visual Studio Code](articles/iot-hub/iot-hub-create-use-iot-toolkit.md)         |

-## Step 2 : Prepare Azure IoT Edge Device
+## Step 2 : Azure IoT Edge Device

-Using the Windows 10 DevEnv, create an IoT Edge Device in the IoT Hub you just created.
+Using the **Windows 10 DevEnv**, create an IoT Edge Device in the IoT Hub from [Step 1](#step-1--prepare-azure-iot-hub).

 > [!TIP]
-> Pick your favorite tool to create a new IoT Hub.
+> Pick your favorite tool to create a new Azure IoT Edge device.

 |Tool     |Link     |
 |---------|---------|